friscoMad/botCommander/README.md

 let input = 'test';
-//This will parse the input and call the command the 'test' action. bot.parse(input);
+//This will parse the input and call the 'test' command action. bot.parse(input);
 ```